SG1unitis/risk-projekt/README.md

 ## 🙏 Acknowledgments

 - Risk scenarios based on real-world incidents and industry best practices
-- Methodology aligned with ISO 27005 and NIST Cybersecurity Framework
+- Methodology inspired by ISO 27005 and NIST CSF (pragmatic adaptation for a lightweight risk register)
 - Built with pragmatism and business impact in mind

 ## 📞 Contact